 - fresh chives optional

-Add green tomatoes to pan and cook approximately 1 minute
+- Add diced green tomatoes to the pan and cook for approximately 1 minute

-Finish sauce by stirring several cubes of cold butter into the sauce until it thickens slightly
+- Finish the sauce by stirring several cubes of cold butter into the sauce until it thickens slightly

 IN A SEPARATE PAN:

-Heat pan and add 2 T butter and the shrimp
+- Heat the pan and add 2 T butter and the shrimp

-A couple quick Shrimp and Grits notes from my kitchen:
+A couple of quick tips to make your Shrimp and Grits successful: